evanpeaseLW/SolrTaxMan/README.md

 Example business rules a category can contain:
 - Filter Query - What fq will return relevant docs for the given category.
-- Facets - A list of fields that should be used as facets for the given category.
+- Facets - A list of fields that should be used as facets for the given category paired with user-friendly display names.
 - Boosts - Boosts for the given category (i.e. an e-commerce manager wants to run a promotion and boost one brand over another within "Notebooks").

 ```javascript